MKme/Engine-Doctor/README.md

 - Use female headers (not supplied in kit) if you would like to make the components removeable

+- Thermocouple wires can be stripped, tinned then fastened to the board.
+You can mount it direct with the pins but it is easier to remote mount it n the enclosure.

 ### How to Use It